phy-guanzh/Talk2022/talk1_LHE/README.md

 In this section, we will focus on MG5@NLO in [genproduction](https://github.com/cms-sw/genproductions/tree/dace43b7b79c6c7d01d80bb17b96db6d84326830).
 It is the MC generator repository for CMS, including many events generators and if you request official samples at CMS, this repository is also necessary..

-Assume that we would like to generate $WW\gamma$ leptonic process.

 ## Install